Skip to main content

 A:

-The availability of your FICO® Score is meant for the primary account holder of consumer card accounts.
-A few reasons your FICO® Score may not be available:
+The availability of your credit score is meant for the primary account holder of consumer card accounts.
+A few reasons your credit score may not be available:

-• You are a new consumer credit card account holder - Your FICO® Score is refreshed quarterly and may not have been available during our last score refresh process
+• You are a new consumer credit card account holder - Your credit score is refreshed quarterly and may not have been available during our last score refresh process

 • Your account has multiple cardholders - We only utilize one score each quarter on accounts with multiple cardholders.